Exclusive: Baidu, JD.com to join others investing $12 billion in China Unicom - sources

-HONG KONG (Reuters) - Baidu Inc and JD.com will join other big Chinese technology firms, including Tencent Holdings, to jointly invest about $12 billion into state-owned mobile carrier China Unicom, two people with direct knowledge of the matter said.
+HONG KONG (Reuters) - Baidu Inc (BIDU.O) and JD.com (JD.O) will join other big Chinese technology firms, including Tencent Holdings (0700.HK), to jointly invest about $12 billion into state-owned mobile carrier China Unicom, two people with direct knowledge of the matter said.

 The move is part of efforts by China's government to rejuvenate state behemoths with private capital.
 Beijing added China Unicom last year to a first batch of state-owned enterprises to see mixed-ownership reform.

-Reuters reported last month that Alibaba Group Holdings and Tencent would be among new investors putting a total of about $10 billion into China United Network Communications Ltd, China Unicom's Shanghai-listed unit.
+Reuters reported last month that Alibaba Group Holdings (BABA.N) and Tencent would be among new investors putting a total of about $10 billion into China United Network Communications Ltd (600050.SS), China Unicom's Shanghai-listed unit.

 With the addition of money from Baidu, China's biggest internet search provider, and second-largest e-commerce company JD.com, the total investment into that unit is likely to rise to about 80 billion yuan ($11.8 billion), the people said.